Militia (Great Britain): Great Britain

 The militia's usefulness as a military force, never great, declined thereafter, until by the middle of the 18th century it required a major overhaul.
 This was achieved by the Militia Acts 1757–1762, passed as a response to the threat of a French invasion during the Seven Years' War.
+The Militia Act 1762 (2 Geo.
+3. c.
+20) was passed to consolidate those acts and increase the effectiveness of the militia.
 Responsibility for raising and organising the force remained at county level, but funding was provided by central government.
 Officers were to be appointed from among the property-owning class.
 Men were to be chosen by ballot among the able-bodied men of the parish between the ages of 18 and 50, and would serve for three years (soon extended to five).
 If they wished not to serve, they could either provide a substitute or pay a £10 fine.

-There was considerable opposition to the reforms, both in parliament and in the country at large.
+There was considerable opposition to the reforms, both in Parliament and in the country at large.
 Riots occurred in Yorkshire, Lincolnshire and elsewhere in 1757.
 These stemmed chiefly from an ill-informed fear that conscription and compulsory foreign service were being covertly introduced.
 In fact, the acts, which applied in England and Wales only, restricted service to the territory of Great Britain.
 However some militia regiments did volunteer for service in Ireland during the Rebellion of 1798.
 Local opposition to the acts resulted in some counties being slow to implement them.
 Six counties – Derbyshire, Nottinghamshire, Oxfordshire, Staffordshire, Sussex and Worcestershire – were in default for many years, also defaulting on a large part of the fines imposed on them in consequence.
 The American Revolution, which drained the country of regular troops, provided the stimulus that brought the defaulters into line.
 By 1778 all English and Welsh counties had embodied their militias.